Xanthomonas axonopodis pv. citri, Syn. X. citri, Pseudomonas citri

-Citrus canker is thought to have originated in south-eastern Asia or India.
-It has been spread through much of Asia, to Japan, southern and central Africa, the Middle East, Australia, Pacific Islands, South America and the south-eastern United States.
+Citrus canker is not in New Zealand and is thought to have originated in south-eastern Asia or India.
+It has spread through much of Asia, to Japan, southern and central Africa, the Middle East, Australia, Pacific Islands, South America and the south-eastern United States.

 On stems and fruit, canker lesions are raised and corky and surrounded by an oily or water-soaked margin.
 No yellowing (chlorosis) surrounds twig lesions, but it may be present around fruit lesions.
 Lesions may be irregularly shaped and sunken.
 Sunken craters can occur on fruit but the lesions do not penetrate deep into the rind.

 There is no cure for citrus canker.
 The only effective means of control is to remove and burn infected trees.